hikeventures/hikeventures.github.io/_posts/best/2016-05-11-best-camera-bags-cases.markdown

 **Weight**: 1305 grams
 **Dimensions**: 9.25 x 7.12 x 4.12 inches

-The Pelican 1200 case is a bit heavier than the other bags and cases but it protects your camera not only from moisture but also from bumps.
+The Pelican 1200 case is a bit heavier than the other bags and cases, but it protects your camera not only from moisture but also from bumps.

 The company claims that you can submerge the case 1 m for 30 minutes.
-The case also comes with a foam which you can customize the case.
+The case also comes with foam which you can customize the case.
 The case has an atmospheric purge valve and a neoprene o-ring seal.

 <a href="https://www.amazon.com/gp/product/B0051QYF5E/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B0051QYF5E&linkCode=as2&tag=hikeve-20&linkId=b35f232fa3758e5efbfc6f9d4e425fbd" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>